Skip to Content

 From Canmore, it’ll take you about 30 minutes to drive to Lake Minnewanka.

 The hike to Stewart Canyon starts right at the parking lot at Lake Minnewanka and follows the lake’s edge until you reach a beautiful wooden bridge.
-The views from the bridge are stunning and you’ll stare down into Stewart Canyon.
+The views from the bridge were just stunning as we stared down into Stewart Canyon.

 Technically, the bridge is the point where you should turn around and walk back – this makes the trail 3 kilometers long (1.9 miles) in total.
-However, if you want to keep going, you can!
+However, we wanted to continue going!
 The trail continues across the bridge and alongside the canyon.
-I’ve walked it before and it is peaceful, but if I’m being honest the best views are before the bridge anyways.
+It was very peaceful, but if I’m being honest, the best views are before the bridge anyways.

 This is a super easy trail with incredible views.
 Keep an eye out for wildlife too, I’ve seen countless deer on this trail and also foxes!